Credit Assignment and Efficient Exploration based on Influence Scope in Multi-agent Reinforcement Learning: Conclusions and future work

 \section{Conclusions and future work}

-In this paper, we propose ISA, an algorithm that improves both credit assignment and exploration in MARL.
+In this paper, we propose ISA, an algorithm that improves both credit assignment and exploration in MADRL.
 ISA measures the mutual information between agents' actions and the state attributes/dimensions to identify the influence scope of agents.
 ISA use the influence scope to provide a precise and succinct representation for individual goals.
 Then, the credit assignment for the individual agent is determined based on the influence of its current action on its individual goal.
 Besides, a novel exploration method is proposed by restricting the state to be explored by agents to the attributes/dimensions of what they can influence, which improves the exploration efficiency.
-We show that in a variety of sparse-reward MARL environments, ISA significantly outperforms the state-of-the-art methods.
-In this work, goals are without hierarchies.
-In future work, we are going to study the hierarchical goals based on influence scope and combine it with hierarchical MARL to further improve the efficiency of the algorithm.
+We show that in a variety of sparse-reward MADRL environments, ISA significantly outperforms the state-of-the-art methods.
+In future work, we plan to explore the use of hierarchical influence-based goals in MADRL to improve policy learning.